zk-org/zk-nvim/README.md

 ```

 ## nvim-lsp-installer
-> Not recommeded, instead install the [zk](https://github.com/mickael-menu/zk) CLI tool and make it available in your `$PATH`.
+> Not recommended, instead install the [`zk`](https://github.com/mickael-menu/zk) CLI tool and make it available in your `$PATH`.

-If you insist to use nvim-lsp-installer for zk, the following code snippet should guide you on how to setup the zk server when installed via nvim-lsp-installer.
+If you insist to use nvim-lsp-installer for `zk`, the following code snippet should guide you on how to setup the `zk` server when installed via nvim-lsp-installer.

 ```lua
 require("nvim-lsp-installer").on_server_ready(function(server)